 The EU would not, however, endure long term "without a "sensible, common, binding distribution" of refugees, Altmaier said, adding that European Commission President Jean-Claude Juncker was determinedly battling for burden sharing among the bloc's member states.

 German states are paying close attention to federal migration policy as the country's 16 states provide accommodation and services for asylum-seekers in Germany while their asylum applications are processed.
-The issue has also been a hot topic among Germans and of particular interest tothree German state premiers up for election
+The issue has also been a hot topic among Germans and of particular interest to three German state premiers up for election in March.

 Warning from Austria's Faymann